By Mati Ullah Khan

 Foreign & Local Media lamenting the weak state of Pakistan’s economy in 2018;

-From 2018 to 2022, PTI increased the exports to US$ 31.7 billion from US$ 23.2 billion and remittances to US$ 31.2 billion from US$ 19.9 billion.
-However, exports in PML-N’s five-year tenure posted a negative growth and shrunk to US$ 23.2 billion from US$ 24.4 billion recorded in 2013.
-Whereas remittances in last three years of PML-N remained stagnant at US$ 19.9 billion.
+From 2018 to 2022, PTI increased the exports to US$ 32.5 billion from US$ 24.8 billion and remittances to US$ 31.2 billion from US$ 19.9 billion.
+Whereas, exports in PML-N’s five-year tenure posted a negative growth and they failed to surpass the exports figures of what PPP had left in 2013.
+Likewise remittances in last three years of PML-N remained stagnant at US$ 19.9 billion.

 Certainly, PML-N performed slightly better in terms of Foreign Direct Investment (FDI) and PTI’s FDI figures were not up to the mark.
 However, multiple determinants can be attributed to a decline in foreign direct investment in the PTI government.
 Unfortunately, the foreign investors couldn’t find a conducive environment in Pakistan in recent years to flourish their businesses.
 Since 2019, Pakistan has vigorously been engaged on multiple fronts i.e., heightened tensions with India over Kashmir issue and February 27, 2019 dogfight, suspension of Pak-India trade, COVID-19 impacts, attack of crop-eating locust, FATF, reemergence of Afghan Taliban in Kabul, and security and political instability; thus, gloomy conditions for foreign investors to have apprehensions about Pakistan.

-Four years of PTI vs five years of PML-N: Comparison
+4 years of PTI vs 5 years of PML-N: Comparison

 Another narrative which PML-N leadership heavily relies upon, accusing PTI of sabotaging the International Monetary Fund (IMF) program by violating the agreement the government had inked with the lending body in February 2022.